 Set light theme or dark theme.

-Information about the user who is logged in.
-Change account: Log out from the current account and log in to a new account.
+The user menu contains: Information about the user who is logged in.

-Log out: Log out from the current account.
+- Change account: Log out from the current account and log in to a new account. - Log out: Log out from the current account.